Wednesday 3 March 2021

 Are you using a variety of grammar and vocabulary?
 Is it accurate?

-Avoid the use of first person pronouns (I, my, our, us).
+* Try not to use the first person pronouns (I, my, our, us).

 https://oxfordhousebcn.com/en/how-to-write-a-c1-advanced-essay/